 NTNU and SINTEF Partnership

 NTNU works closely with SINTEF, the largest independent research institute in Scandinavia.
 SINTEF draws technological expertise to Trondheim.
 NTNU and SINTEF cooperate on staff, equipment, laboratories and research.
-This partnership started over 50 years ago and has resulted in many advances for society.
+This partnership started in 1950 when SINTEF was founded by NTH – Norwegian Institute of Technology (now NTNU), and has resulted in many advances for the society.

 The laboratory contains machines and equipment that is typical of a modern mechanical workshop, and is used for experimental research on varying methods for material cutting and processing.

 MARINTEK has more than 70 years of experience in the developing of cost-effective, high performance ships, where model testing in their laboratories constitutes an important element.
 They have the testing facilities, expertise and analytical tools for developing operationally efficient and safe ship concepts.

 NTNU NanoLab aims to facilitate a collaborative research environment for scientists within the fields of physics, chemistry, biology, electrical engineering, materials technology and medical research.